|Mrs. Newmark's Page of History, Government, and Politics|

 Go to This Week's Question - By Monday morning, this link will take you to the new question for next week, so be sure you answer the question for the correct week.
 If your answer comes in after I've already posted the answer, you will not get credit.
 I will always let you know if you've gotten the answer right so if you don't hear back from me within 24 hours, I probably didn't receive your email.
 If you're wrong, you can try again and again until you're successful.

-Answer these questions about French rulers
+Answer these questions about the Medici family.

 The Index of Prohibited Books, created in 1558 and promulgated at the Council of Trent, included some works and writers whose presence there might not really surprise us such as Martin Luther and Huldrych Zwingli.
 Galileo’s compete works were put on the Index, but in 1718, the ban was lifted except for his Dialogue Concerning the Two chief World Systems concerning Copernican astronomy.
 Surprisingly, the works of Charles Darwin and Karl Marx were never placed on the Index.
 In 1966, the Church abolished the Index and placed the decision on the individual whether to read works that could threaten their faith and morality.

 Identify these writers whose works were place on the Index Librorum Prohibitorum.

 A. One work by this famed writer was placed on the list, his early 14th century book, De Monarchia, which argued that both the Pope and Holy Roman Emperor were human and derived their authority from God and neither had the power to rule over the other’s domain.
 You can see why the Church wouldn’t approve of that.
 Dante Aligheri